 Pittsburgh, PA 15261

 Additionally, please send a CV, USMLE Step 1Report, and a letter of recommendation directly to Melissa Lukehart at firstname.lastname@example.org.

 One-month clerkships offered to senior medical students from other medical schools attract 10-20 students each year.
 In their senior year selective students may participate in ongoing research projects in the Department of Neurological Surgery under the supervision of an advisor.
-This experience trains students in basic neurosurgical research techniques and procedures and offers in-depth education in basic neurosciences.
+This experience trains students in basic or clinical neurosurgical research techniques and procedures and offers in-depth education in basic neurosciences.
 Other medical students seek a more formal and longitudinal exposure to neurosurgical investigation, and complete an approved scholarly project.
 Pitt medical students often use this educational opportunity as the base for their required graduation scholarly project.